 For each TDL 'ComponentType', a Java class is generated that extends the 'TestControl'.
 It adds fields for variables and timers and invokes the adapter module.
 A sub-class of the component type class is generated for each tester 'ComponentInstance' participating in a 'TestDescription'.
 The component classes include time labels and provide the test execution code that can be invoked by the JUnit framework.

-9.1.2 Test Runtime Interface (TRI) for Java
+7.1.2 Test Runtime Interface (TRI) for Java

+TBD: add reference to part 9.